rm-hull/lindenmayer-systems/README.md

 * Auto scaling / rotating for maximum use of available canvas area.

+* Generalized pattern compiler

+* Command implementation

     * Push/pop context (position and angle)

     * Support rotation angles other than 90°

-* Generalized compiler
+    * Colors

 References
 ----------